ChhabraGitika/NLP/README.md

 # NLP
-Repository to include all NLP discussions/projects/learnings
+Repository to include all NLP discussions/projects/learnings.

-This repository includes all projects -
-1. Spooky Author Identification
+The repository will implement all NLP-related learnings along with code.